Your competitors are learning from you. Here’s what you can learn from them.

-On the other hand, leave it too long, and you miss the opportunity to learn some important lessons from you competition.
+On the other hand, leave it too long, and you miss the opportunity to learn important lessons from your competition.
 After all, no one wants to waste time reinventing the wheel.
 If someone else has developed something you can learn from, take advantage of it.

 2. You’re transitioning.

 Sometimes businesses look to their competitors not because they sense an opportunity to lead, but because they’re struggling to keep pace.
 If you’re in the middle of a shift into a new market, competitor research can help you find your footing.
 After all, at its best, competitor research isn’t about finding what other people are doing wrong just so you can feel good about yourself.
 It’s about seeing what they’re doing right so that you can stay sharp.